syncrosim/pysyncrosim/docs/quickstart.rst

 View Model Inputs
 ^^^^^^^^^^^^^^^^^
 Each SyncroSim library contains multiple SyncroSim `datasheets`_.
-A SyncroSim datasheet is simply a table of data stored in the library, and they represent the input and output data for Transformers.
+A SyncroSim datasheet is simply a table of data stored in the library, and they represent the input and output data for transformers.
 Datasheets each have a *scope*: either `library`_, `project`_, or `scenario`_. datasheets with a library scope represent data that is specified only once for the entire library, such as the location of the backup folder.
 Datasheets with a project scope represent data that are shared over all scenarios within a project.
 Datasheets with a scenario scope represent data that must be specified for each generated scenario.
 We can view datasheets of varying scopes using the :meth:`~pysyncrosim.library.Library.datasheets()` method from the library, project, and scenario classes.

     .. _Datasheets: https://docs.syncrosim.com/how_to_guides/properties_overview.html
     .. _Library: https://docs.syncrosim.com/how_to_guides/library_overview.html